ramonmarrero/katacoda-scenarios/aws-cdk-intro/step1.md

 `sudo apt install python3-pip -y`{{execute}}

+## Installing AWS CLI
+Execute the commands below to install the AWS Command Line Interface.

+`curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64-2.0.30.zip" -o "awscliv2.zip"`{{execute}}

+`unzip awscliv2.zip`{{execute}}

+`sudo ./aws/install`{{execute}}

+## Configure AWS CLI
+You can now configure your AWS CLI by executing the command below:
+`aws configure`{{execute}}

+Provide your AWS credentials and default region.

 ## Create the app
-Each AWS CDK app should be in its own directory, with its own local module dependencies.
 Create a new directory for your app.
-Starting in your home directory, or another directory if you prefer, issue the following commands.

 `mkdir hello-cdk`{{execute}}

 `cd hello-cdk`{{execute}}

+## Initialize AWS CDK
+Initiate the CDK using a programming language of your choice.
+`cdk init app --language python`{{execute}}

 ### Install the dependencies
+Once the CDK project has been initiated, you install the dependecies required with the command below:

 `python3.7 -m pip install -r requirements.txt`{{execute}}

-## Initialize AWS CDK
-`cdk init app --language python`{{execute}}

 ## Verify the CDK App
+The following command verifies that the CDK Application is properly configured by displaying the current stack.

 `cdk ls`{{execute}}